 Our results establish EFM and KPFM as commercially available methods to probe consequences of hydrodynamic electron flow with high spatial resolution.
-41 This is helpful for regimes where relatively short length scales of viscous patterns prohibit their detection by negative vicinity resistance.
-For example, one could map inverted fields very close to a constriction, where it appears that field inversion is distinctive between the viscous and the ballistic regime, ^{9,13,17,63} while vicinity resistance is not. ^{21,64,65} EFM, since less sensitive to background electric fields, could also map other signatures of viscous flow such as Poiseuille profiles within less disordered samples, previously probed only by more elaborate scanning probe methods. ^{34-36,66,67} This also works at mK temperatures and high magnetic field, ^{68,69} but then looses its advantage of simplicity.
+This is helpful for regimes, where relatively short length scales of viscous patterns prohibit their detection by negative vicinity resistance.
+For example, one could map inverted fields very close to a constriction, where it appears that field inversion is distinctive between the viscous and the ballistic regime, while vicinity resistance is not.
+EFM, since less sensitive to background electric fields, could also probe other signatures of viscous flow such as Poiseuille profiles within less disordered samples that have previously been probed only by rather elaborate scanning probe methods.34-36,66,67 EFM also works at mK temperatures and high magnetic field, but then looses its advantage of simplicity.
 In conclusion, we have discovered areas of inverted electric field with respect to the applied source-drain voltage in graphene field-effect transistors at room temperature and moderate mobility.
 Via carefully analyzing artifacts such as SDILD, we attribute several of these features to local viscous electron flow, in particular, by correlating its appearance with strongly dominating electron-electron scattering compared to electron-disorder scattering and by removing them via reducing $l{\rm dis} < l{\rm ee}$ artificially with the help of ion bombardment.
-This indicates that viscous electron flow is relevant for material parameters used for applications and provides a new method to study these intriguing electron transport phenomena with high spatial resolution.
+This establishes viscous electron flow as relevant for material parameters used for applications and provides a new method to study these intriguing electron transport phenomena with high spatial resolution.